Types of Employees: A Guide to Worker Classification

 Seasonal & Temporary Employees

-Seasonal and temporary employees are typically hired for a period based on company need.
+Seasonal and temporary employees are typically hired for brief periods based on company need.
 They do not normally receive the same benefits as full-time employees; however, they usually remain eligible for benefits like unemployment and Social Security.

 There is one major difference between seasonal and temporary employees.
 Seasonal employees are hired during recurring periods, whereas temporary employees are hired more sporadically (this includes hiring workers for one-time projects).